ZHZ-JLU/Subspace-Selection-based-Prompt-Tuning/README.md

-# The Code of EffiBlackVip
+# Results of supplementary experiments and the Code of Paper
 Anonymous KDD 2024 Submission Paper

 # Setup